Jobs, Minimum Wage, and Unions

 The industry is changing and so is the demand.
-We need to focus on the REAL unemployment rate and equip people with better training in technology.
-Employees shouldn't face immediate termination in the face of new technology, but should be given a chance to learn how to operate it.
-I will also work hard to make it difficult for employers to terminate employees at certain times of the year and under certain circumstances.
+We need to focus on the REAL unemployment rate and equip people with better job training.
+Employees shouldn't face immediate termination in the face of new technology but should be given a chance to learn how to operate it.
+I will also work hard to make it difficult for employers to terminate employees at certain times of the year and under certain conditions.

 My stepfather was a proud union member.
 As a worker for United States Steel for over 20 years, I witnessed as a child how the union came to his aid when he had troubles along the way.
 I remember hearing about it at the dinner table.
 I want those who read this policy to know that, as a future member of the U.S. Senate, unions have a friend in me.
 I will be there with them from beginning to end in this fight against automation replacement every step of the way and together, we will win!